fubicales2016/fogbowcloud.org/content/pages/install-configure-fogbow-manager.md

 * **Manager authorization information:** Manager authorization is used to get the authorization in the federation.
 You can see the required information by each authorization plugin provided by fogbow at [Plugins Page](http://www.fogbowcloud.org/customazing-deployment#authorization-plugin).

 By default, we are using the plugin that authorize all users.
+Access [Allow All AUthorization Plugin session](http://www.fogbowcloud.org/customazing-deployment#allow-all-authorization-plugin) for more information.
 ``` shell
 # Example:
 federation_authorization_class=org.fogbowcloud.manager.core.plugins.authorization.AllowAllAuthorizationPlugin
 ```

 * **Member picker information:** Choice of a federation member that Fogbow Manager will order for resource.
+You can see the required information by each member picker plugin provided by fogbow at [Plugins Page](http://www.fogbowcloud.org/customazing-deployment#authorization-plugin#member-picker-plugin).

-By default , we are using the plugin que choose in the list by alphabetic order.
+By default , we are using the plugin that choose in the list by alphabetic order.
+Access [Round Robin Member Picker PLugin  session](http://www.fogbowcloud.org/customazing-deployment#round-robin-member-picker-plugin) for more information.
 ``` shell
 # Example:
 member_picker_class=org.fogbowcloud.manager.core.plugins.memberpicker.RoundRobinMemberPickerPlugin
 ```

 * **Mapper user information:** Policy to map the user in one determinate project in the cloud.
-You can see the required information by each mapper user plugin provided by fogbow at [Plugins Page](http://www.fogbowcloud.org/customazing-deployment).
+You can see the required information by each mapper user plugin provided by fogbow at [Plugins Page](http://www.fogbowcloud.org/customazing-deployment#mapper-plugin).

 By default, we are the plugin that map any user for one unique project.
+Access [Simple Mapper Plugin  session](http://www.fogbowcloud.org/customazing-deployment#simple-mapper-plugin) for more information.
 ``` shell
 # Example:
 federation_user_credentail_class=org.fogbowcloud.manager.core.plugins.localcredentails.SingleMapperPlugin